New on May 22, 2022

-Square Dance is a team sport.
+Square Dancing is a team sport.
 Four female dancers and four male dancers ensure a sense of achievement through teamwork.
-Our choreography – in contrast to most other forms of dancing in clubs – is not learnt by heart.
-Dance figure by dance figure is given to us just in time by a caller, our type of a dance leader, This requires a rather spontaneous realization of these choreographic bricks.
+Our choreography – in contrast to most other forms of dancing in clubs – is not learned by heart.
+Dance figure by dance figure is given to the dancers just in time by a caller, our type of a dance leader, This requires a rather spontaneous realization of these choreographic bricks.
 This encourages a form of togetherness, is beneficial to the physical and psychological health, and as a sideline it is also fun.

 In the course of this a variety of challenges are exercised, they include: